S4mLab/Nasa-panel-control/server/src/server-note.md

 `findOne():` if query is matches, first document is return, otherwise it returns null.

 `find():` regardless how many documents it finds, a cursor is returned, never null

+### how we route for different api versions

+instead of manually create different routes for each version we can create a router and and all the trafiic of one version will go through it